Markfournier/Better-Maintenix/README.md

 # Better Maintenix Chrome Extension
 Adds some enhancements to the Maintenix GUI
+- Automatic creation of action based on step status selection
+- Highlight Job Card Step boxes marked as Partial or N/A with no text entered
+- Makes the corrective action box larger and increases the font size
+- Pre populates the naming conventions for faults
+- Common Non Maintenix Job Codes pre loaded on the timesheet
+- Task Card Definition easy Job Card Step markup formatting

 ### Usage
-Download the extension from https://chrome.google.com/webstore/detail/better-maintenix/hccnbbjehddogfldlnckijklgeibclih and chrome will manage any updates itself
+At your own risk

 ### Making changes
-This is mostly unmaintained now.
+This is very infrequently maintained.
 If youve got an idea for a change, make your changes and create a pull request.